What if a Parent Can’t Pay for Nursing Home Care?

 Physical Activity, Health, and Independence

-So returning to solutions for what if a parent can’t pay for nursing home care?
-The preventative measure of participating in physical activity is one of the best things caregivers can encourage.
-In this case, the no pain – no gain theory applies.
+When thinking of solutions for what if a parent can’t pay for nursing home care, the idea of daily physical activity comes to mind.
+Participating in physical activity as a preventative measure is one of the best things caregivers can encourage.
+In this case, the no pain—no gain theory applies.

 Buy small weights or rubberbands to build strength.
-Use cans of food if you don’t have an equipment budget.
+If you don’t have an equipment budget, use cans of food.
 Watch YouTube exercise videos and follow along.

 The elderly who permanently reside in nursing homes have multiple health diagnoses.
 Most are physically weak.